conan-io/conan-center-index/docs/v2_roadmap.md

 warnings and errors to it following the pace dictated by the community.
-The purpose is that this linter will fail pull-requests if there is any error and, this way, we can start to migrate small (and easy) bits of recipes... and ensure that future pull-request don't introduce regressions.
+The purpose is that this linter will fail pull-requests if there is any error and, this way, we can start to migrate small (and easy) bits of recipes... and ensure that future pull-requests don't introduce regressions.

 This linter can (and surely will) implement some of the checks that are being currently done by [hooks](https://github.com/conan-io/hooks), but the purpose is not replace them:
 * hooks are really useful from the CLI, and are easier to install and run.
-* linter provides much better output in GitHub interface
+* linter provides much better output in GitHub interface.

 ### Run an scheduled job exporting all recipes